 There’s a fair bit of confusion surrounding electric ukuleles since “electric ukulele” can mean several different things.
 In the traditional sense, an electric ukulele is simply one that you can plug into an amp.
 It has a pickup and it will create an electrical audio signal that can be output for external use.

 But in our new landscape of ukulele understanding we need to have a more distinct definition.
 There are two different styles of ukulele pickups and both work with different technologies.
-In this article I’m going to try and break down the characteristics of each.
+In this article I’m going to try and break down the characteristics of each along with providing some info on the more obscure steel-string electric.

 When you see an ukulele that looks like a traditional ukulele but it has a plug-in, it almost always has a piezo pickup.
 This style configuration is usually called an “acoustic-electric” ukulele.
 The instrument is built to create acoustic sounds without being plugged in, but it also has the option of being amplified.